deepeshaburse/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 This is a project on Sentiment Analysis based on *Python 3.8*.
 It was made by [Deepesha Burse](https://github.com/deepeshaburse) as a personal project.
 With this project, I have analysed the reviews of a women's clothing company.
-That data has been extracted from a CSV file.
+The data has been extracted from a CSV file.

 ## Packages Used:
 1. pandas